Welcome to Beeville!

-The program is part of the Texas Main Street Program run by the Texas Historical Commission.
+The program is part of the Texas Main Street Program under the Texas Historical Commission.
 Beeville became an official Texas Main Street City in 2006.
-It also is affiliated with the National Trust Main Street Center run by the National Trust for Historic Preservation.

 The Main Street Four-Point Approach to downtown revitalization within the context of historic preservation has been successful in more than 1,200 towns and cities across the country.
 View 4-Point Approach

 The Main Street program also makes the following services available to downtown businesses:

 "Preserving the Past while Encouraging BOLD Innovation"